Are you an aspiring entrepreneur ready to mobilize your innovation?

 • Coachable, motivated, independent, and disciplined with strong leadership skills

-• Teams are encouraged to apply
+• Both individuals and teams are encouraged to apply

 About Your Technology